bbalakriz/hazelcast-embedded-sb/Readme.md

 oc apply -f https://raw.githubusercontent.com/bbalakriz/hazelcast-embedded-sb/master/deploy/deployment.yaml

-# Note that Openshift service name and namespace name is referenced in resources/hazelcast.yaml and should be configured correctly.
+# Note that the service and namespace names referenced in resources/hazelcast.yaml should match the corresponding resource names defined in deploy/deployment.yaml.
 ```

 ## Test the app